 Grapevine Music Agency - representing some of the finest roots musicians from the UK and North America.
 Folk, Blues, Country, Americana.

-Long awaited first tour by the mesmeric Po’Girl singer Awna Teixeira.
-Awna will be touring with an accompanist and will be performing songs from her back catalogue as well as most of her forthcoming solo album 'Where the Darkness Goes'.
+Long awaited return tour by the mesmeric Po’Girl singer Awna Teixeira.
+Awna will be touring with an accompanist and will be performing songs from her back catalogue as well as most her recent solo album 'Where the Darkness Goes'.
 As you would expect from someone as multi-talented as Awna she will be featuring accordion, guitar, ukulele and harmonicas as well as that unforgettable voice.

 “‘Where The Darkness Goes is the album that Nanci Griffith and Dolly Parton have both been trying to produce for several years “ No Depression 5/5